0le-worm/NLP-texas-water-priority/README.md

 ## Repository Structure
 ├── Data <- Data files used in this project

-├── Image <- Images and Graphs used in this project
+├── Images <- Images and Graphs used in this project

 ├── .gitignore <- Contains list of files to be ignored from GitHub